realityforge/noft/README.md

 * Generate React helper for the same.

 * Add documentation describing full process
-* Link to font-awesome usage of this librar and possible demonstrate using other examples from other font libraries not unlike https://github.com/eugene1g/font-blast-examples
+* Link to font-awesome usage of this library and possible demonstrate using other examples from other font libraries not unlike https://github.com/eugene1g/font-blast-examples

 * Figure out a mechanism for bringing in css classes not unlike in FontAwesome https://github.com/FortAwesome/Font-Awesome/tree/master/scss